ShaimaBaasher/weather-clean-architecture/README.md

 # Weather APP
-A Flutter app that shows how to uses MVVM and Clean Architecture Using Bloc and Cubit as the selected state managemnt approach .
+A Flutter app that shows how to uses MVVM and Clean Architecture Using Bloc and Cubit as the selected state managemnt approach . ( App can be found in GitHub release section )

 ## Implemented by Clean Architecture
 The following project is structured with 3 layers: